QQI Level 5 Award in Horticulture 5M2586 Duration: 1 year

 Students will be provided with a number of class manuals.

 This course can also act as a gateway into the horticultural industry.
-Past students are working in Nurseries, Golf Courses and Landscaping and Gardening centres.
+Past students are working in Nurseries, Golf Courses, Landscaping, Grounds maintenance, Gardening centres, private gardens and local councils.

 - Students who may not have formal academic requirements but who have the ability to successfully participate on the course will be considered.
 (RPL Recognition of Prior Learning)